 Mandi Baker wants everyone to know just how dangerous stinging insect allergies can be.
 And if you have such an allergy to wasps or bees, she wants to urge you to find out about a desensitizing treatment of allergy shots called venom immunotherapy (or VIT).

-Unfortunately, Mandi and Brian Baker had never been informed about VIT, and at only 34 years old, Brian tragically died on July 18, 2018, a few days after he was stung by yellow jackets.
-Despite her grief, Mandi Baker is determined to warn others, to prevent other stinging insect allergy tragedies.
+Unfortunately, Mandi and Brian Baker had never been informed about VIT.
+At only 34 years old, Brian tragically died on July 18, 2018, a few days after he was stung by yellow jackets.
+Mandi Baker is determined to warn others, to prevent other stinging insect allergy tragedies.

 On July 14, Brian was outside doing electrical work on a screened-in porch at the couple’s home in Winchester, New Hampshire when it began raining.
 As he was packing up, he was stung on the wrist and ankle by yellow jackets.
-Since an allergist had diagnosed him with an allergy to most stinging insects following a previous severe reaction, Brian knew he needed help.
+Since an allergist had diagnosed him with stinging insect allergies following a previous severe reaction, Brian knew he needed help.
 He came into the kitchen, calling out to his wife, who says she grabbed the epinephrine auto-injector and “immediately administered.”
 She then called 911.

 Brian was tested for his allergies in 2017, but the Bakers hadn’t been told about VIT.
 “I wish I knew there was such a thing.
 I wish I had researched,” Mandi Baker told Allergic Living.
 She only found out about the treatment when her husband was in critical care at the Catholic Medical Center in Manchester, New Hampshire.